acaengine/docs/api/control/systems.md

 {% api-method-response %}
 {% api-method-response-example httpCode=200 %}
 {% api-method-response-example-description %}
-All response values are wrapped in an array.
+Response values are always wrapped in an outer array.
 This ensures that method which return primatives \(strings, numbers, booleans or null\) still provide a valid JSON response.
 {% endapi-method-response-example-description %}

 ```javascript